aneasystone/github-trending/README.md

 ## Css

+* 【2022-10-23】[Wamphyre / BSD-XFCE](https://github.com/Wamphyre/BSD-XFCE) - Turn your FreeBSD system in a complete and reliable workstation and creative studio with no hassle in minutes!
+Feel the daemon inside!
+* 【2022-10-23】[devvsakib / hackerboi](https://github.com/devvsakib/hackerboi) - Make your first PR on hacktoberfest 2022
+* 【2022-10-23】[elrumo / macOS_Big_Sur_icons_replacements](https://github.com/elrumo/macOS_Big_Sur_icons_replacements) - Replacement icons for popular apps in the style of macOS Big Sur
+* 【2022-10-23】[ankitpareek0141 / Favorite-OTT-characters](https://github.com/ankitpareek0141/Favorite-OTT-characters) - Add your favorite OTT characters to the list and contribute to the hactoberfest 2022
 * 【2022-10-22】[devinekask / fake-door-starter](https://github.com/devinekask/fake-door-starter) -
 * 【2022-10-22】[kansama / prologue-portfolio](https://github.com/kansama/prologue-portfolio) - web create using html , css and java. and this website using for portfolio purpose in both business and personal.
 * 【2022-10-22】[Quinncuatro / FantasyDraftChallenge](https://github.com/Quinncuatro/FantasyDraftChallenge) - I threw together a timed "Hot Ones" style wing eating challenge to decide draft picks for my fantasy football league.